 - In a simple cheese plate with greens, toasted hazelnuts, flaky sea salt, honey and olive oil

-- As an easy yogurt bowl with granola, fresh figs, blueberries and honey.
-So good at breakfast! (and so EXTRA with a big slice of California Fig Banana Bread)
+- As an easy yogurt bowl with granola, blueberries and honey.
+So good at breakfast! (and so extra with a big slice of California Fig Banana Bread)

-- As an appetizer or light lunch of toasted sourdough bread with soft cheese, sliced figs, fresh thyme, pistachios and honey.
+- As an appetizer or light lunch of toasted sourdough bread with soft cheese, fresh thyme, pistachios and honey.
 Honestly, I’d love to eat this anytime.
 (Excellent with a bowl of Creamy Pumpkin Soup or Fresh Corn Chowder)

 All three recipes are easy to prepare, absolutely delicious, and don’t require any cooking!

 For full details and descriptions on the recipes and ingredients, please scroll to the recipe card below.

 - Greens: A handful of organic green lettuces and also flat leaf (Italian) parsley